Contents

 non-translated feature) , the Genomic DNA with 1 kb of flanking sequence upstream and downstream of the gene (also includes any introns), or the ORF

 translation.
-For more details about the sequence datasets, please see the Sequence Documentation page.
+For more details about the sequence datasets, please see

 Allow comparison of the genomic, coding, or ORF translation sequence